The-Desert-Fox/VirtualMemoryManagementCA/README.md

 First 8 most significant bits are the physical address.
-Least significant bit tells us if the page is in use.(1/Yes, 0/No) Second least significant tells us if the page is on the disc or not.(1/yes, 0/no)
+Least significant bit tells us if the page is in use.(1/Yes, 0/No) Second least significant tells us if the page is on the disc or not and which section it is in.

 # Links
 [Github file used to help](https://github.com/zedtran/VirtualMemoryManagementSim)